Loss of Pressure in Drinking Water Systems in Wyoming and on Tribal Lands in EPA Region 8

-- EPA may also issue an Emergency Administrative Order (EAO) that mandates a Loss of Pressure Boil Water Advisory Tier 1 PN be issued.
-The response measures listed below and others may be required under the EAO but your system may also take these as general recommendations without an EAO:
+- The EPA may also issue an Emergency Administrative Order (EAO) that mandates a Loss of Pressure Boil Water Advisory Tier 1 PN be issued.
+The response measures listed below and others may be required under the EAO but your system may also take these measures as general recommendations without an EAO:

 - Provide bottled water or other alternate water supply to customers.

 - Locate/identify and fix the problem that caused the pressure loss.

 - When system pressure is restored to normal, disinfect and flush the affected distribution system in accordance with AWWA Standard C651.99 as necessary, or as required in the EAO, if applicable.

 - Collect and submit to the lab daily bacteriological samples from different parts of the distribution system for the number of days specified by EPA.
 These samples should be designated/marked as “special” samples if they are not intended to be used as routine samples under the Revised Total Coliform Rule.

 - Measure and document chlorine residual results at the time and place that bacteriological samples are collected.
 Chlorine residual in samples will need to return to normal levels prior to considering returning the system to normal operations.